sjpierce/SANETPA/README.md

       Rendering this directly generates draft output named `output/Import_Data_Draft.html`; you can get date-stamped
       production output (e.g., `output/Import_Data_yyyy-mm-dd.html`) by
-      using `scripts/Production_Run. qmd` to render this script.
+      using `scripts/Production_Run.qmd` to render this script.
     - `Production_Run.qmd`: This script is used to automate rendering other scripts in the proper order to generate date-stamped production outputs (e.g., `output/Import_Data_yyyy-mm-dd.html`).